JahidC0deSpace/HandCRecog_English_Number/README.md

     └── style.css            # CSS for styling the web page
 └── uploads/                 # Temporary folder for uploaded images

-🚀 Setup and InstallationFollow these steps to get the application running on your local machine.1.
-PrerequisitesPython 3.8+pip (Python package installer)2.
-Clone the Repositorygit clone [https://your-repository-url.com/hcr_flask_app.git](https://your-repository-url.com/hcr_flask_app.git) cd hcr_flask_app
+🚀 Setup and InstallationFollow these steps to get the application running on your local machine.
+1. PrerequisitesPython 3.8+pip (Python package installer)
+2. 2.
+Clone the Repositorygit clone [https://your-repository-url.com/hcr_flask_app.git](https://your-repository-url.com/hcr_flask_app.git)
+cd hcr_flask_app

 3. Install DependenciesIt is highly recommended to use a virtual environment to manage project dependencies.# Create a virtual environment